Legal

 • All Customer Data processed in connection with those services.

-• All personnel (employees and contractors) of IFAS Consult SRL with logical or physical access to the production environment or to Customer Data.
+• The sole administrator of IFAS Consult SRL, and any future employee or contractor, with logical or physical access to the production environment or to Customer Data.

 • Sub-processors engaged by DanubeData to deliver the services, with respect to the obligations imposed on them by contract.